Monday, May 20, 2019

 The Governor General of Canada is the Queen of Great Britain's representative in Canada.

 Are Canadian Maple Leaf Flags placed on federal government buildings to make us believe that we collectively own billions of dollars worth of Crown real estate?
-Is there a nation-wide news blackout, to keep us unaware of the massive loss of federal property to:
+Is there a nation-wide news blackout, to keep us unaware of the potential loss of federal property to:

 New York investors;